LiamKelly27/manutd-rebuild-by-the-numbers/Transfer Targets.md

 - **Tackles vs Dribblers:** 23

 #### 🧠 Fit in Amorim’s 3-4-2-1:
 Ball-playing CB with solid defensive numbers.
-Quality depth behind Martínez and Varane.
+Quality depth behind De Ligt and Yoro.

 #### ✅ Verdict:
 Underrated.
 Quality depth at a discount due to Leicester’s relegation.